appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

   ```bash
     aws ecs update-service --cluster <CLUSTER_NAME>  --service <SERVICE_NAME> --region <REGION> --enable-execute-command --force-new-deployment
   ```
-The instance will have the `exec` enabled once the new deployment is active.
+The `exec` command will be available once the new deployment is active.

 2. Exec into the Fargate Appsmith instance with:
     ```bash